gloss-water/plastic-slate/README.md

 Most are left alone from the original Plastic scheme, but may get adjusted in the future.

+This theme also includes colour changes to the Integrated Terminal to keep it in line with the colour source.

 Colour names provided by [Chirag Mehta's](http://chir.ag/about) fantastic [Name That Colour](http://chir.ag/projects/name-that-color/) website.